 - Beebe & Clegg: Their Enduring Photographic Legacy, currently on display at the Oliver Jensen Gallery, Valley Railroad Company, in Essex, Connecticut, from May 10 to October 20, 2019

 - Wallace W. Abbey: A Life in Railroad Photography, currently on display at the Lake Superior Railroad Museum, in Duluth, Minnesota, from June 24 to September 20, 2019

 - After Promontory: 150 Years of Transcontinental Railroading, currently on display at the following locations:

-- Faces of Railroading: The Making of Madison and Dane County, coming to the Dane County Regional Airport, in Madison, Wisconsin, from early August 2019 to January 2020
+- Faces of Railroading: The Making of Madison and Dane County, currently on display at the Dane County Regional Airport, in Madison, Wisconsin, from August 6, 2019 to January 26, 2020

 - After Promontory: 150 Years of Transcontinental Railroading, coming to the following locations:

 - Hastings Museum, in Hastings, Nebraska, from September 19 to March 15, 2020

 - Carnegie Arts Center, in Alliance, Nebraska, from September 24 to January 4, 2020